cggh/panoptes/documentation/importsettings.rst

 ------------------------

 Name
-  *String (required).* The visible name of the dataset, as it appears in the intro page.
+  *Text (required).* The visible name of the dataset, as it appears in the intro page.

 NameBanner
-  *String.* Visible name of the dataset, as it appears in the top banner of the app.
+  *Text.* Visible name of the dataset, as it appears in the top banner of the app.

 Description
-  *String.* A description of the dataset that will appear on the start page.
+  *Text.* A description of the dataset that will appear on the start page.

 DataTables
   *List.* A list of the data table identifiers in the dataset.